listcall/lica/README.md

 5. Start the development dashboard `script/dev/dashboard`

+   A cheat-sheet for dashboard navigation is in `~/.tmux.conf`.

 ## Host Web Access

 1. On your host machine, add the VM IP Address to `/etc/hosts`